-This tutorial outlines the steps to install MongoDB on Ubuntu Linux systems.
+Use this tutorial to install MongoDB on Ubuntu Linux systems.
 The tutorial uses .deb packages to install.
-Although Ubuntu include its own MongoDB packages, the official MongoDB packages are generally more up to date.
+While Ubuntu includes its own MongoDB packages, the official MongoDB packages are generally more up-to-date.

 You cannot install this package concurrently with the mongodb, mongodb-server, or mongodb-clients packages provided by Ubuntu.

 Import the public key used by the package management system.¶

 The Ubuntu package management tools (i.e. dpkg and apt) ensure package consistency and authenticity by requiring that distributors sign packages with GPG keys.
 Issue the following command to import the MongoDB public GPG Key:

 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10

 Create the /etc/apt/sources.list.d/mongodb.list list file using the following command:

 echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list

 Issue the following command to reload the local package database: